juanbkm/donor2019/content/stories/rebuilding-the-road-to-the-border.md

 Shops, street vendors, and a small hotel have sprouted along the rehabilitated road.
 The roadside has been bustling with activity as more tourists visit.
 Taxi drivers and small businesses have more customers.
 The new road has made land travel faster, safer, and cheaper.

-“I used to spend 7-8 hours on the road between Dushanbe and Panjakent,” recalled Hikmat Sanginov, 36, a taxi driver of 10 years.
+“I used to spend 7 to 8 hours on the road between Dushanbe and Panjakent,” recalled Hikmat Sanginov, 36, a taxi driver of 10 years.
 “Now, I can make the trip in 4 hours thanks to the improved road.”

 In 2018, the border was reopened.

 In the past, Hikmat never traveled to the Uzbek border, as the border was closed.
 With the improved road, he now drives passengers from the Sarazm border post to Panjakent and Dushanbe and back.
 “It’s a win-win situation for taxi drivers and passengers,” Hikmat said.

-{{< dr-storyimage src="images/stories/rebuilding-the-road-to-the-border-2.jpg" align="" alt="" caption="" >}}
+{{< dr-storyimage src="images/stories/rebuilding-the-road-to-the-border-2.jpg" align="right" alt="" caption="Opening in 2015, the Hotel Umariyon at the heart of Panjakent was built in anticipation of increased tourist activity because of the rehabilitated cross-border road.
+It has since expanded and now serves local and foreign guests alike." >}}

 The Hotel Umariyon at the center of Panjakent, owned by a local entrepreneur, opened in 2015 in anticipation of increased tourist activity.